As we grow up, we learn that nothing in life is free. We are taught to work hard to achieve our goals and earn what we want in life.

 Additionally, according to the social media users, the father’s random searches of OP’s backpack and locker suggest that he was excessively controlling and lacked trust in his child.

 Did the public get it right?
 What do you think?
+Do you think the OP from this social media post was wrong?

 Featured Image Credit: EdZbarzhyvetsky /Depositphotos.com.